texfaq/texfaq.github.io/FAQ-mathml.md

 - Direct
-  representation of mathematics MathML is a standard for representing maths on the Web; Browser support for MathML is provided by `firefox`, and `safari` and other browsers using te same underlying html rendering libraries.
+  representation of mathematics MathML is a standard for representing maths on the Web; Browser support for MathML is provided by `firefox`, and `safari` and other browsers using the same underlying html rendering libraries.
 At the current time it is not supported by Chrome or Edge browsers.
 MathML in the page may be rendered by MathJax, with an output identical to its TeX r.endering.
 MathJax